Bre-Z: Career

 Bre-Z began her music career at age 14 with impromptu performances around Philadelphia.
 Her brother used to rap, and she would perform his songs until she began writing her own.
-When she was 15, she met Freeway of Roc-A-Fella Records rap group State Property.
+When she was 15, she met Freeway.
 Freeway put her in a studio and recorded her first song with her.

 Bre-Z began writing songs with Dr. Dre, Jennifer Lopez, and The Game.
 She moved to Los Angeles when she was 24 to pursue her music.
 In 2015, after landing an audition through a barbershop connection, Bre-Z was cast in the role of Freda Gatz.
 It was her first audition and first time acting.
 She appeared on the soundtrack several times throughout her time on the show, sometimes performing her own raps.
 In November 2018, she was the grand marshal of the Xavier University homecoming parade.

 In 2018, Bre-Z was cast as Tamia "Coop" Cooper in the drama All American.
 She once stated that "Coop is literally Bre-Z in high school," emphasizing the similarities between her and her character.
 Her role has been praised as breaking barriers for the LGBTQ community.

 She released an EP, The Grl in 2015 on her independent label.
 Her most recent album is titled Full Circle.